Clery Act · U.S. Department of Education · 5,673+ institutions

 actually safe?

-2023
+on-campus incidents, 2023

 Understand the Clery Act, compare campus vs. city crime, and learn how to research safety before choosing a college.